ARIHARAN-KC/Thuliyam-AI/README.md

 * Support for common audio formats

 > All upcoming modalities will follow the same principles: **probability‑based results, real‑time analysis, and strict privacy guarantees**.

+---

+Thuliyam AI — Ensuring trust in the age of AI-generated media.